Specialist activities I can do to help my child / young person with their understanding, talking or communication

 The Worcestershire Speech and Language Therapy service website provides a comprehensive range of resources, advice and You Tube videos to help parents to support their child / young person at home.

 - Free resources you can download and use at home

 - Links to our You Tube channel where you will find demonstrations of activities you can do at home

 - Further information about the local team, where we work and what services we provide

-This information about how to support your young person forms part of I CAN's guide to the typical stages of speech and language development.
-Children and young people develop language at different rates and understanding you can do to support can help you give them the best start on their journey to developing communication and language skills.
+This information about how to support your young child forms part of I CAN's guide to the typical stages of speech and language development.
+Young children develop language at different rates and understanding what is typical and what you can do to support your young child can help you give them the best start on their journey to developing communication and language skills.

 A range of information to support use of argumentative and alternative communication approaches.
 The “Focus On…” series of eight leaflets cover topics related to augmentative and alternative communication (AAC).
 They are available in print copy and as downloadable PDF files.

 Leeds Community Healthcare's Speech and Language Therapy Toolkit contains advice, activities and general resources to help you with your child's development of speech, language and communication skills.

 You play a key role in supporting your child's language and communication skills in everyday life.
 Children learn about the world through their experiences and interests particularly within their play.
 Kent Community Health NHS Foundation Trust provide information and opportunities for you to learn more about developing your child's speech and language including this presentation about social communication.